 Along with Priscilla Yeager we might now say that the old days in Wedgwood are disappearing, because of changes in the types of businesses and the tearing down of commercial buildings.

 The grocery store in the Wedgwood Shopping Center was originally built in 1959 for Tradewell.
+For about ten years, 1989-1999, it was Matthew’s Red Apple.
 The last tenant of the grocery store building was QFC which closed in the year 2021.
 Now the nearest grocery is the Safeway at the intersection of NE 75th Street.

-The proposed site plan diagram shows a new grocery store at left, on the north end of the lot replacing the now-closed QFC building.
-The new grocery would have underground parking and floor space of about 30,000 square feet.
-This is smaller than a regular grocery store but might suit a specialty market such as Trader Joe’s.
+The proposed site plan diagram (below) shows a new grocery store at left, on the north end of the lot replacing the now-closed QFC building.
+The new grocery store would have underground parking.
 No contracts with specific markets have yet been made.

-The rest of the space, replacing all of the present shops, would have ground-floor retail with about 250 apartments above.
+The rest of the space, replacing all of the present shops, would have ground-floor retail with apartments above.
+Wedgwood Neighborhood Development is the website where Security Properties will post progress reports.

 This redevelopment news has been a huge shock to the neighborhood.
 It is difficult to absorb what it will mean to lose the beloved Wedgwood Broiler as well as the other stores in the present shopping center.

-The year 2022 is the start of the next hundred years in the Wedgwood business district with new types of buildings and businesses.
+The year 2022 is the start of the next hundred years in the Wedgwood business district with potentially more new types of buildings and businesses.